Foxxie-ui/odin-recipies/README.md

 # odin-recipies
-I should do the work
+ I should do the work.